andrew-candela/crypto-tracker/README.md

 Welcome to the Crypto-Metrics tracker!
 This is a toy app designed to track Crypto metrics and send alerts based on simple thresholds.
+It's also a fun excuse to get some experience with AWS's API Gateway.

 The app itself consists of two lambda functions running behind an API gateway.
 There is a third lambda function running on a 5 minute timer to collect data.